Faith and Society

 This message was adopted in June 2020 by the ELCA Church Council.
 It is a good tool to help us navigate through this election season.
 It’s not about whom we vote for, but how we make our decisions.
 Click the buttons below for the message and a study guide to help you dig through the text.

-Over the past year FULC members and members from other area churches have been meeting on Zoom to discuss different aspects of Racial Justice using various curriculum, books, video clips and other resources.
-We have compiled a list of helpful resources below.
-All are welcome to join the group at anytime.
-Contact the church office for more details.
+In 2020/21 FULC members and members from other area churches met on Zoom to discuss different aspects of Racial Justice using various curriculum, books, videos and other resources.
+We compiled a list of helpful resources below.

 ELCA Anti-Racism Pledge